-

 Seals / Gaskets

-A sophisticated seal system ensures the water-resistance of the case.
+A sophisticated seal system ensures the water resistance of the case.
 These seals undergo the ravages of a number of external factors (perspiration, heat, temperature changes, ultraviolet rays, chlorine or saltwater, chemicals, cosmetics, dust, etc.).
 So that they can be as effective as possible, they need to be replaced regularly.
 In the event of intensive use in water, we recommend that all the gaskets be changed annually during the maintenance service.
 In other cases, this operation must be done every two years (and imperatively when the battery is changed for quartz watches).
 It is advisable to have water-resistance checks performed once a year, ideally before the swimming season.

 Stem & Crown